Shicheng-Guo/BIS180L_web/_drafts/2016-05-17-Mac-Installation.md

 hidden:
 ---

 If you want to try doing the labs directly on your Mac instead of on AWS here is how you can.
+This document may have errors; please let me know and I can help (and update the document)

 ## web downloads